-2016 is the base year for our tCO_2e emission calculations.
-The total tCO_2e emissions for 2019 were 6% higher than for 2019.
-The main reasons for this is the increased production for Diab as a whole during the year.
-At the same time we can see that the intensity of CO_2/kg product has been significantly lower, from 9kg CO_2/kg product to 7 kg CO_2/kg .
-This is due to efforts to improve yield of raw materials but primarily that the production of PET has increased relative to IPN in 2020.
+2016 is the base year for our tCO_2 e emission calculations.
+The total tCO_2 e emissions for 2021 were 9% lower than for 2020.
+The main reasons for this is the increased use of rennewable electricity across most sites.

+At the same time we can see that the intensity of CO_2/kg product has been significantly lower, from 7 kg CO_2/kg product to 5.9 kg CO_2/kg .
+This is due to efforts to improve yield of raw materials which is driven by the swithch to production of PET in 2021.